Female athlete sitting on a running track eating an apple with a bottle of water next to her.

 Nutritional needs can vary depending on the athlete’s professional level and their age.

-- Collegiate athletes who are in the beginning of their career are also still growing, so they should favor frequent meals to fuel growth.
+• Collegiate athletes who are in the beginning of their career are also still growing, so they should favor frequent meals to fuel growth.
 To protect the body from injuries, all college athletes should also ensure they are getting enough vitamins and minerals from the food they eat.
-At the collegiate level, athletes often have access to a sports nutritionist like Nairn, who can help build the right diet plan for training and competition.
+At the collegiate level, athletes often have access to a sports nutritionist, who can help build the right diet plan for training and competition.

-- Professional athletes tend to have faster metabolism than youth and collegiate athletes, which allows them to tolerate eating heavier meals before a competition.
-“The most important aspect of nutrition for professional and elite athletes is protecting the body from injury by ensuring you have adequate energy and the vitamins and minerals you need,” Nairn says.
-This means planning your meals ahead, always having snacks on hand and eating foods rich in vitamin C, vitamin D, magnesium, zinc and calcium.
+• Professional athletes: Once an athlete has reached the elite level, they are likely getting the appropriate amounts of energy through an optimized diet.
+“The most important aspect of nutrition for professional and elite athletes is protecting the body from injury by ensuring you have adequate energy and the vitamins and minerals you need,” Judd says.
+This means planning your meals ahead, always having snacks on hand and eating foods rich in iron, vitamin D, magnesium, zinc and calcium.